Iron lung: Both respirator

-The Both respirator, a negative pressure ventilator, was invented in 1937 when Australia's epidemic of poliomyelitis created an immediate need for more ventilating machines to compensate for respiratory paralysis.
-Although the Drinker model was effective and saved lives, its widespread use was hindered by the fact that the machines were very large, heavy (about 750 lbs or 340 kg), bulky, and expensive.
+The Both respirator, a negative-pressure ventilator, was invented in 1937 when Australia's epidemic of poliomyelitis created an immediate need for more ventilating machines to compensate for respiratory paralysis.
+Although the Drinker model was effective and saved lives, its widespread use was hindered because the machines were very large, heavy (about 750 lbs or 340 kg), bulky, and expensive.
 An adult machine cost about $2,000 in the US in 1930, and about £1,500 sterling in Europe in the mid-1950s.
 The cost of one delivered to Melbourne in 1936 was AU£2,000.
 Consequently, there were few of the Drinker devices in Australia and Europe.

 The South Australia Health Department asked Adelaide brothers Edward and Don Both to create an inexpensive "iron lung".
 Biomedical engineer Edward Both designed and developed a cabinet respirator made of plywood that worked similarly to the Drinker device, with the addition of a bi-valved design which allowed temporary access to the patient's body.
 Far cheaper to make (only £100) than the Drinker machine, the Both Respirator also weighed less and could be constructed and transported more quickly.
 Such was the demand for the machines that they were often used by patients within an hour of production.

-Visiting London in 1938 during another polio epidemic, Both produced additional respirators there which attracted the attention of William Morris (Lord Nuffield), a British motor manufacturer and philanthropist.
+Visiting London in 1938 during another polio epidemic, Both produced additional respirators there, which attracted the attention of William Morris (Lord Nuffield), a British motor manufacturer and philanthropist.
 Nuffield, intrigued by the design, financed the production of approximately 1700 machines at his car factory in Cowley and donated them to hospitals throughout all parts of Britain and the British Empire.
 Soon, the Both–Nuffield respirators were able to be produced by the thousand at about one-thirteenth the cost of the American design.
 By the early 1950s, there were over 700 Both-Nuffield iron lungs in the United Kingdom, but only 50 Drinker devices.